WordPress Bans Fascist Website Linked To Charlottesville Killer

 Paid Russian trolls need to up their grammar game

-"Free speech is great, as long as it's not tits" (Score:1)
+"Free speech is great, as long as it's not tits" (Score:2)

 I call BS.
 There are plenty of platforms which like to spout that platitude, but have special rules when it comes to naked people [wordpress.com].
 Other platforms disallow "adult content" altogether.
 Yet point out that a platform is supporting white supremacists, and the "free speech" card gets played.